LimitBreaker98/voice123-project/README.md

   - The app was tested in Windows and MacOS, specifically on the Chrome and Safari browsers

 - Improving API security, since at the moment it does not use API Keys or another mechanism to avoid exploits and attacks.
-This is a test app so for the moment it does not matter, but a bigger project would require an implementation of secure feature.
+This is a test app so for the moment it does not matter, but a bigger project would require an implementation of security features.

-## Space for ideas during development

-- The API provides data of voice over providers for services a customer may require.
-- The API already has some kind of text based search where it uses all the provided keywords as a filter for possible candidates, according to their data.
-- The API's response is paginated.
-- According to the custom headers of the response, every page has 10 rows, and at the moment there are 3 pages total, with 24 rows of data in total.
-- The API endpoint does not require authentication to be accessed.